 Each year it changes, and not in a minor way, the core story stays the same, but there are different time periods, themes, and sets.
 There has not been a year that has been disappointing, and if you or your daughters/sons have a dancers' heart - then I highly suggest going to see this on a Mommy-Daughter date.

 Hale Center Theatre

-What is Christmas without a good old fashioned visit to the theatre to see, A Christmas Carol?
-Hale Center theatre started as a small theatre next to Dick’s Market in Bountiful Utah, it has since grown into one of the premiere Theatres in Utah.
+What is Christmas without a good old fashioned visit to the theater to see, A Christmas Carol?
+Hale Center theatre started as a small theater next to Dick's Market in Bountiful Utah, it has since grown into one of the premiere Theaters in Utah.

 There is plenty of free covered parking, but I highly suggest bringing your own snacks and treats.
 The cost to quantity ratio is pretty exorbitant & they also still use plastic straws and cups.

 For a refined and cultured evening out, why not go listen to the plucking and prancing of notes with 'Here Comes Santa Claus' at Abravanel Hall.
 There are different concerts throughout the holiday season, including the Messiah Sing-In, to Harry Potter.